tldr-pages/tldr/pages/common/git-commit.md

 `git commit -a -m {{message}}`

-- Replace the last commit with currently staged changes:
+- Update the last commit by adding the currently staged changes, changing the commit's hash:

 `git commit --amend`